 That’s it.
 The agent will fetch this page, ask the questions in the Intake section, then drive Phases 2-5 against your cloud account.

 For agents: every page on this site is also published as plain Markdown by appending .md to the URL.
-Use the .md URL when you fetch a doc — it’s smaller, has no JSX components, and is easier to parse.
+Use the .md URL when you fetch a doc because it is smaller, has no JSX components, and is easier to parse.
 So /on-prem/aws is at https://docs.definite.app/on-prem/aws.md, /on-prem/gcp at https://docs.definite.app/on-prem/gcp.md, and so on.

 If your agent supports MCP, also add the Definite docs as a source so it can pull in the per-cloud guides on demand: claude mcp add --transport http definite-docs https://docs.definite.app/mcp.